theOGognf/adsb_wsl_guide/README.md

 3. You should be able to click around and explore the aircraft that're flying aroundin your area.

+To stop the ADS-B software service, open Docker Desktop and stop the service.

 ## Other references